EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 ## Next time

-In the final post in this series we will see how good the systems are for the remaining use cases:
+In [the third post](/blog/ci-shootout-reuse) in this series we will see how good the systems are for the remaining use cases:

 * _**Re-use** pipeline configuration for promotion_
 * _Use the CI system as a **build monitor**_